|Noriko Seguchi||Last modified date：2018.05.22|

 Associate Professor / Basic Structure of Human Societies

 Department of Environmental Changes

 Faculty of Social and Cultural Studies

 Ph.D.
 The University of Michigan, Ann Arbor, MI USA

 Field of Specialization

 I have been continuing research on Paleoamericans in North America and South America and their relationships with the Asian continent, such as the Jomon people.
 I am also working on testing evolutionary mechanisms for patterns of craniofacial morphology in order to distinguish between neutral forces and selective forces of evolution.
-This year, I start working on investigating ecogeographic significance of human postcranial diversity using postcranial bones in Bergmann’s and Allen’s perspective.
-I also explore the issue of race and gender in the history of biological anthropology in general and in Japanese physical anthropology in particular.
+We investigated ecogeographic significance of human postcranial diversity using postcranial bones in Bergmann’s and Allen’s perspective.
+Currently, I engaged the research on I also explore the issue of race and gender in the history of biological anthropology in general and in Japanese physical anthropology in particular.
 Believing that scientific biases through the history of physical anthropology were always influenced by and supportive of political ideologies, I strongly feel the necessity to discern and reexamine anthropological theorizing related to problematic issues such as racism, nationalism, imperialism, and sexism.

 Research InterestsMembership in Academic Society

 - Global History of Health Project - East Asia Module